I was in tears on my neighbour’s doorstep

 12. Notice what’s funny when you’re out and about

 Road signs can be hilarious!
 Even street names.
 What’s earnest and grave in one language can be hysterical in another.
 Solemn signs can be completely mad!
-Here’s one I saw on a trip to the West Coast of the South Island.
+Here’s one I saw on a trip to the West Coast of New Zealand’s South Island.
+(By the way a Punga is a tree fern!)

 13. Laugh at yourself

 You don’t have to take yourself seriously.
 If you’re alive, you’ve probably done some embarrassing or silly things.
-(I’ll admit to more than my fair share!)
+I’ll admit to more than my fair share; probably 5 or 6 people’s worth!

 Sharing those experiences with others not only gives them a laugh, but shows you’re human.
 It’ll improve your ability to find and express humour.
-Having other people laugh is a great way to experience laughter yourself and helps build good relationships with others.
+Having other people giggle is a great way to experience laughter yourself, and helps build good relationships with others.

 14. Examine your own ways of thinking and your approach to life